Advance notices provide interim protection for deeds between two named parties that are intended to be registered in the land register.

 Who can apply?

-A person may apply for an advance notice only in respect of a deed which the person intends to grant.
+A person may apply for an advance notice only in respect of a deed which that person intends to grant.
 For a disposition, the advance notice must be granted by the seller or a person with the consent of the seller.
 This could not extend to the purchaser as the purchaser cannot intend to grant the disposition in favour of himself/herself.

 For a standard security, a prospective purchaser who obtains the consent of the owner could grant an advance notice for a standard security he/she intends to grant in favour of a lender who will be providing the finance for the purchase.